chakib-belgaid/jreferral/Readme.md

 you will find the results in `data.csv` and the execution log in `exp.log`

 # TODO
-- [ ] add thepython script that print the choice
+- [ ] add the python script that print the choice
 - [x] Change the extension of jvms.sh
-- [ ] Custumize the username
+- [x] Custumize the username
-- [ ] Custiomize the data filename and logs filename
+- [x] Custiomize the data filename and logs filename